Ukratic/Media_bias/README.md

 - 1 headers file (all dates)
 - 1 big file with every title (all dates)

-Also, for alternative use and storage of data (in case of unnoticed change in one of the websites for instance) :
-- 15 files for each journal (all dates) (backup)
-- 1 file per day for all journals (backup)
 <br><br>
 _Selected journals :_
 - [Le Monde](https://www.lemonde.fr/)